Should you lend your kids money to buy a home?

 A third-party financial institution can simplify the loan process and increase the likelihood your child will pay you back.

 More than four out of very five of National Family Mortgage’s loans are between parents and their adult children.
-The average loan is for 23 years at a fixed rate of 3.27%.
+In April 2014, the average loan was for 20 years at a fixed rate of 3.00%.

 The company says the default rate is less than 1% on the loans it manages.